Muen

 acpica-tools amtterm autoconf automake autopoint bc bison bzip2 \

-iputils-ping kmod lcov libc6-dev libcurl4-gnutls-dev libelf-dev \
+gnupg inotify-tools iputils-ping iucode-tool kmod lcov libc6-dev \

-libfreetype6-dev libgmp10-dev libiberty-dev libncurses-dev libseccomp-dev \
+libcurl4-gnutls-dev libelf-dev libfreetype6-dev libgmp10-dev libiberty-dev \

-pkg-config python3-minimal python3-lxml python3-colorlog python3-setuptools \
+openssh-client patch picocom pkg-config python3-minimal python3-lxml \

-xorriso xsltproc xz-utils zlib1g-dev
+xfonts-unifont xorriso xsltproc xxd xz-utils zlib1g-dev

 Muen is built using a GNAT FSF toolchain provided via [alire], see the project’s website about instructions on how to install the alr command-line tool for your distribution.
 Then clone and build the Muen meta crate for alire, which takes care of installing and configuring the toolchain: